October 09, 2020

 Share onBy HFFG

 The Immunization Advocacy Initiative (IAI) is a three-year project with funding from African Population Health Research Center (APHRC).
 The overall goal of the project is to advocate for government to increase domestic financing for immunization.
-This initiative is being implemented by SEND GHANA, Hope for Future Generation consortium (Ghana Registered Midwives Association, Socio-Serve & West African AIDS Foundation) and the Ghana Coalition of NGOs in Health.
+This initiative is being implemented by SEND GHANA, Hope for Future Generations consortium (Ghana Registered Midwives Association, SocioServ & West African Aids Foundation) and Ghana Coalition of NGOs in Health.

 Outcome 1: Ensure that financing to immunization in the Government of Ghana national budget is sustained every year

 Outcome 2: Ensure that the proportion of the budget allocation to immunization disbursed and spent in each financial year increases year on year by the Government of Ghana”

 Increased visibility of, interest in and demand for immunization and its financing

 Gained spaces and influenced health plans or agendas